What is State

 );

-• setCount is the function to update the state.
+}countis the state value.setCountis the function to update the state.useState(0)initializescountto0.

 ⚙️ Common Features of State: